 The Organizational Change Challenge

-The most significant barrier isn't technical—it's organizational.
+The most significant barrier isn't technical.
+It's organizational.
 The 2024 DORA report reveals a troubling statistic: 63% of developers believe leadership doesn't understand their pain points, up from 44% in 2023.
 This disconnect creates resistance to platform initiatives that could dramatically improve their daily experience.

 Technical Complexity and Integration Challenges